MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Analysis and Discussion

-\textbf{Importance loss aids expert specialization.} The importance loss is crucial for avoiding degenerate routing solutions and, consequently, aids expert specialization.
-In Fig.~\ref{fig:route-time}, we visualize how the importance (i.e., average routing score) of each expert changes when training on the SNLI-VE dataset.
-Without the importance loss, routing adheres to its initial state, resulting in a skewed distribution where a few experts are always being routed.
-Adding it aids expert specialization by penalizing highly unbalanced expert importance.
+The importance loss is crucial for avoiding degenerate routing solutions.
+In Figure~\ref{fig:route-time}, we visualize how the importance (i.e., average routing score) of each expert changes during training.
+Without the importance loss, routing adheres to its initial state, resulting in a skewed distribution where a few experts are always being routed throughout the optimization process.
+Introducing the importance loss encourages expert specialization by penalizing highly unbalanced expert importance distributions. \rb{As a result, the model achieves stronger adaptivity by utilizing the entire pool of experts to generate the dynamic prompt, leading to a substantial performance improvement.}

-\textbf{How MoPE could be more expressive}.
-We have demonstrated that the proposed MoPE scales better with trainable parameters and data.
-This increased expressiveness comes from two factors.
-First, previous methods use a shared prompt for all instances and neglect multimodal interplay.
-By contrast, our dynamic prompt with MoPE is adaptive, and finding an instance-wise optimal prompt can lead to better results.
-Secondly, MoPE circumvents the challenge of optimizing a long prompt~\cite{petrov2023prompting}.
-By doing so, we shift the difficulty from learning a universal long prompt to learning a parameterized router with multiple short prompts.
-As a result, our empirical expressiveness is closer to the theoretical upper bound of prompt tuning.

-\textbf{Limitations and future works}.
-Despite improving empirical expressiveness, our prompt still functions in the same way as the vanilla prompts during the self-attention.
-This means that our method is closer to the theoretical upper-bound of expressiveness for prompt tuning but not surpass it.
-This is also reflected by the small gap between ours and fine-tuning in large datasets such as SNLI-VE and UPMC Food-101.
-Future work could focus on augmenting the way that prompt attends to the token embedding to scale up its theoretical expressiveness.